platinasystems/goes/notliner/README.md

-Package unprompted provied a command.GetLiner for scripts.
+Package notliner provides an alternative command.Prompter for shell scripts and tty's unsupported by liner.

 ---